What Your DWI Defense Must Include

 A properly formed DWI defense stands between you and the penalties and consequences associated with a DWI conviction.
 From understanding the importance in requesting an ALR Hearing to winning your Administrative License Revocation Hearing to knowing how tests to determine a DWI arrest are conducted, your defense must include a number of vital considerations for you to have the best chance to emerge victorious.

 Some of these elements are important in every case and others need to be emphasized because of individual circumstances.
+The DWI legal process is complicated.
+Every case is different.
+Police often make mistakes with either the traffic stop or the implementation of standardized field sobriety test protocols.

 Every case requires a unique blend of defense positions and having a lawyer who is prepared for all these circumstances is a necessity.